 The poverty of the Dominican Republic struck me in various ways during various parts of the trip, as I described above, but when it really hit home for me was when I was changing my money as I prepared to leave at the airport.

-And it’s easy to say that all of these problems are Dominican problems, problems that exist in a world miles away, problems that can be pinned on poverty, or someone else’s culture, or someone else’s government, but the truth is, if we take a good hard look, some of these problems could just as easily be pinned on America itself.
+problems that can be pinned on poverty, or someone else’s culture, or someone else’s government, but the truth is, if we take a good hard look, some of these problems could just as easily be pinned on America itself.
 Not all children in our country go to bed with full tummies in comfortable homes with running water.
 Not all of our children with hearing loss have the technology they need to access sound.
 Not all of our children with hearing loss receive the therapy and education they need to reach their fullest potential.
 The situation for children with hearing loss in the developing world may be dire, but we are far from perfect ourselves.

 Overall, my time in the Dominican Republic was great… because any time spent expanding opportunities for children with hearing loss and their families to realize their fullest potential is great, and every opportunity, every observation, every conversation with parents or teachers, every time I get to sit down on the floor and play – every minute teaches me something new, reveals some new facet of the experience of hearing loss, adds in some way to my development as a professional.
 I am profoundly grateful to the children, families, and staff of CASSA, Santa Rosa, and the government offices we visited for sharing their experiences.
 Though we are worlds apart, we are united by a common mission and a love of the children and families we serve.